utxostack/rgbpp-sdk/packages/ckb/README.md

  * @param transferAmount The XUDT amount to be transferred, if the noMergeOutputCells is true, the transferAmount will be ignored
  * @param isMainnet
  * @param noMergeOutputCells The noMergeOutputCells indicates whether the CKB outputs need to be merged.
 By default, the outputs will be merged.
- */
-export const genBtcTransferCkbVirtualTx = async ({
+ * @param ckbFeeRate The CKB transaction fee rate, default value is 1100 */ export const genBtcTransferCkbVirtualTx = async ({
   collector,